Bonsai: Compiling Queries to Pruned Tree Traversals: Lowering Queries onto Trees

 Associative reductions on their own can be evaluated directly from augmentations stored at the root node, but also integrate naturally with filters.
 A reduction that wraps a filter can be fused into an efficient traversal that uses precomputed values only when the filter predicate is proven always true, recursively evaluating the query predicate otherwise, as illustrated in \Cref{sec:background}.
 Such fusion is asymptotically useful, avoiding the need to store the filter result before aggregation.

 Lowering an associative reduction is also done through local rewrites on \sysIR constructs, illustrated in Lines 15--22 of \Cref{alg:lower}: \code{yield} and \code{iter} apply the operator on the running accumulator and the yielded set elements, \code{scan} incorporates subtree augmentations when available, and \code{from} continues to recurse.
 For \code{scan}s, there are two (compile-time) cases: Lines 19--20 handle the case that a tree node stores the subresult, and Line 22 applies a reduction scan if the tree node does not.
-Idempotent associative reductions (e.g., \code{min}/\code{any}) also enable value-based pruning.
+Note that associative reductions that are also idempotent (e.g., \code{min}/\code{max} and \code{any}/\code{all}) exhibit extra pruning potential; they incorporate value-based pruning when possible.